N-Garai/Quantum-tower-defence/README.md

 ### Core Loop

 1. **Enemy Spawning**: Enemies spawn in quantum superposition across 4 paths
-2. **Superposition Movement**: Enemies progress along ALL paths simultaneously with probability amplitudes
+2. **Superposition Movement**: Enemies progress along ALL paths simultaneously
 3. **Tower Placement**: Strategically place towers to measure, manipulate, or damage enemies
 4. **Measurement**: When measured, enemies collapse to a single path
 5. **Defense**: Prevent enemies from reaching the end to protect your base